Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 ## 💡 QuickStart - Text moderation by using the API

-Before you can begin to test content moderation or integrate it into your custom applications, you need to create and subscribe to a Content Moderator resource and get the subscription key for accessing the resource.
+Before you can begin to test the Project Carnegie or integrate it into your custom applications, you need to create and subscribe to a Content Moderator resource and get the subscription key for accessing the resource.

 ### Step 1.
 Whitelist your subscription ID